Beacon-Heart/Heart_Beacon/README.md

 Ecologically sustainable Economic Heartbeat = system of systems engineering  signaling, telemetry  support framework for the DAE Distributed Autonomous Economy / The Automated Economy Source link: http://sawconcepts.com/index

+The Heart Beacon Cycle is a signaling, telemetry system of systems engineering support framework for the DAE Distributed Autonomous Economy / The Automated Economy

+Crypto economics needs a universal syntax lexicon digital base Artificial Intelligence A.I., quantum blockchain heartbeat beacon to synchronize, sample tokenized commodities across a stochastically harmonized UTZ Universal Time Zone supporting an Earth Intelligence Network EIN (see Robert David Steele’s proposal @ http://robertdavidsteele.com)

+The Heart Beacon Cycle is an adaptive procedural template checklist of things, processes, tools, building blocks useful to form, maintain Eco-responsible trade federations.
+Each item in the procedural template checklist links to a detailed treatise.
+We can synchronize ourselves, our cities, towns, cyber-communities in time — space for a common purpose: shared, common, ecologically sound, responsible econometrics.
+See the Law of Time organization’s site and the 441 Time Cube described by the late Dr. Jose Arguelles LAW OF TIME Site http://lawoftime.org // see also http://sawconcepts.com/index

 Economic #RESET is a mathematical certainty.
 Do we RESET the global system of systems as is or will we re-engineer using NATO / DARPA / DOD system of systems engineering framework standing on the shoulders of giants to convert swords to plowshares?

 The Heart Beacon Cycle Time - Space meter is a swords to plowshares DAO Distributed Autonomous Organization project using NATO’s Situational Awareness system of systems engineering framework, processes, procedures and internet building blocks to establish an Ecologically sustainable Economic Heartbeat, neural network emulation for the EIN Earth Intelligence Network and heartbeat sync pulse for a Universal Time Zone UTZ supporting a one world currency.
 It’s syntax lexicon library of OPSCODE brevity codes used in programmable money, the programmable economy is descriptive of all things internet, internet of money down to the quantum computing, quantum blockchain level. a.k.a Project BEACON / Medium Article LINK https://bit.ly/2s6Fnav